 If you are currently involved in the design and/or delivery of wholly online modules/courses, we as a University have to demonstrate to the QAA that you have been trained appropriately for this.
 This is defined in the Digital Literacy for Staff (DLS) Grid and the routes are summarised below:

 On the DLS Grid the sections relating to online courses is split in two:

 For online DELIVERY only – the content in all of the Technology-Enhanced section applies.
 There are three possible routes for demonstrating that you meet the criteria for this section.

-You need to meet one of the following criteria by the end of September 2015:
+You need to meet one of the following criteria:

 Have the MSc in Multimedia and eLearning module identified in the DLS Grid (or equivalent);

 Have successfully completed an APEL application if you are already experienced in online delivery (see details below);

 Have completed at least part 1 of the Facilitating Online Staff Development course.
 The course is in 2 parts: Part 1 is 5 weeks of attendance with completion of all course activities; and Part 2 is post-course completion (and reflection) of an online facilitating activity.
 [N.B.
 Participants have 12 months from the date of the course to complete the post-course element]

 For online course/module DESIGN – this is seen as a higher level of skill so all of the content in the Technology-Dependant section applies.
 To meet the criteria for this section there are two possible routes: